-As of March 31, 2021, our cash and cash equivalents totaled approximately \$218.6 million and short-term marketable securities totaled approximately \$39.6 million.
-Based on our current business operations and the additional financing completed in January 2021, we believe our current cash and cash equivalents will be sufficient to meet our anticipated cash requirements for at least the next twelve months.
+As of June 30, 2021, our cash and cash equivalents totaled approximately \$229.6 million and short-term marketable securities totaled approximately \$38.6 million.
+Based on our current business operations, we believe our current cash and cash equivalents will be sufficient to meet our anticipated cash requirements for at least the next twelve months.
 While we believe we have enough capital to fund anticipated operating costs for at least the next 12 months, we expect to incur significant additional operating losses over at least the next several years.
 We anticipate that we will raise additional capital through equity offerings, debt financings, collaborations or licensing arrangements in order to support our planned operations and to continue developing and commercializing genomic tests.
 We may also consider raising additional capital in the future to expand our business, to pursue strategic investments or to take advantage of financing opportunities.
 Our present and future funding requirements will depend on many factors, including:

-- our revenue growth rate and ability to generate cash flows from operating activities; - the willingness of clinicians and their patients to use our telemedicine option for the PLA and the duration and extent of the effects of the ongoing COVID-19 pandemic in reducing patient access to clinician offices for in-person testing; - the duration and extent of the effects of the ongoing COVID-19 pandemic on our pharmaceutical customers' clinical trials; - our sales and marketing and R&D activities; - effects of competing technological and market developments; - costs of and potential delays in product development; - changes in regulatory oversight applicable to our tests; and - timing of and costs related to future international expansion.
+- our revenue growth rate and ability to generate cash flows from operating activities; - the willingness of clinicians and their patients to use our telemedicine option for the DermTech Melanoma Test and the duration and extent of the effects of the ongoing COVID-19 pandemic in reducing patient access to clinician offices for in-person testing and access by our sales force for in-office sales calls; - the duration and extent of the effects of the ongoing COVID-19 pandemic on our pharmaceutical customers' clinical trials; - our sales and marketing and R&D activities; - effects of competing technological and market developments; - costs of and potential delays in product development; - changes in regulatory oversight applicable to our tests; and - timing of and costs related to future international expansion.